-Knitting has a long history.
-The British isles have a strong tradition as well as Scandinavia.
+I have loved knitting most if my life.
+It is relaxing and creative.
+It is also useful, knitted garments are popular, my children and myself often wear my creations.
+The British isles have a long tradition of knitting as well as Scandinavia.
 I use patterns from both.
 I have a wonderful book with old patterns from Gotland and another one from Cornwall.
 I found this book in “The museum of fishing and smuggling” in the little fishing village Polperro.
 In Cornwall the fishermen wore homemade “Guernsey frocks” (sweaters) and the villages had patterns of their own.
 During the 19th century village women produced large quantities of knitwear for sale which provided extra income to the family.
 Shetland isles have the most elaborate and colourful patterns in Britain.
 Alice Starmore lives in Scotland and has collected patterns from Scotland, Scandinavia and many other countries.
 She has published many books and has a web shop with books and yarns.
 It is highly recommended!

 To the left a sweater with patterns from different villages in Cornwall.
 The colour is not typical for Cornwall knitted garments traditionally, they are usually white, dark blue or grey.
 But I like green.
 To the right a knitted costume I made for my daughter.
 The pattern is from Looe in Cornwall the design is taken from other garments she likes.
 All knitted in baby merino yarn, a wonderfully soft yarn.